kurniawano/ictpsp.github.io/_Notes/Hello_World.md

 >>>
 ```

+We'll show you how to run Python's Script but for the next few section you can just type your code into the Python's shell.

 ## Human Language and Programming Language

 At this point it is important to note that there is a significant different between our human language and a programming language.
 The reason for this difference is that computer is not as smart as human in resolving ambiguity in the message.
 Computer requires a more exact instruction that is non-ambiguous to execute your instruction.
 On the other hand, human is much better at resolving ambiguities by reading the context, body language and other clues.
 Human also can verify if his understanding is correct or not.
 Computer requires exact and non-ambiguous instruction.